sajagana/WIKI_page_test_repo/CCNA Notes - May 16.md

 6. **Multi-Vendor Environments**: Because OSPF is a standard protocol, it can be used to facilitate routing in environments that include equipment from multiple vendors.

-To configure OSPF on a Cisco device, you would typically enter the router's configuration mode and use the `router ospf` command to start the OSPF routing process.
-Then, you would define the OSPF area and specify which interfaces or networks should participate in OSPF.

-Here's a basic example of OSPF configuration on a Cisco router:

 ```shell
 Router(config)# router ospf 1
 Router(config-router)# network 192.168.1.0 0.0.0.255 area 0